Bloomberg-Beta/Manual/4 - Reading List.md

 ## Must-Reads

 * [Artificial Intelligence is the New Electricity](https://www.youtube.com/watch?v=21EiKfQYZXc) by Andrew Ng (video).
 We believe machine intelligence will transform every industry, and many of the most interesting changes will arise around work.
-The idea was inspired by [Kevin Kelly’s 2016 TED talk](https://www.ted.com/talks/kevin_kelly_how_ai_can_bring_on_a_second_industrial_revolution).
+Inspired by [Kevin Kelly’s 2016 TED talk](https://www.ted.com/talks/kevin_kelly_how_ai_can_bring_on_a_second_industrial_revolution).

 * [Prediction Machines](https://www.amazon.com/Prediction-Machines-Economics-Artificial-Intelligence/dp/1633695670) by Ajay Agrawal, Joshua Gans, and Avi Goldfarb (book).
 From our friends at the University of Toronto, a simple framework from economics that (we think) is one of the smartest takes on business strategy in the age of AI.
 * [Cognitive Distortions of Founders](https://medium.com/@mcgd/the-cognitive-distortions-of-founders-8e96c1edf60b) by Michael Dearing (article).
 When evaluating early-stage startups, we seek reasons to believe a founding team is extraordinary.
 We’re inspired by this brief look into how some cognitive biases make for founders with superpowers.